The Year Walter Saved Christmas

 Photo by Author

 Not long ago I heard an interview on NPR on the “consciousness” of plants, which got me worrying that maybe I was hurting my pot of basil every time I pinched off her leaves for marinara sauce.
 So I’ve been digging my fingers below the surface of my understanding to unearth what it is exactly about my new hobby, so often frustrating and full of fails, that keeps me at it!
-Read the story here on Medium or below:
+Read the story below:

 After the “smoke event” of June, 2023, when Eastern Canada caught on fire and belched particulates down the Eastern seaboard, reaching as far as Flatbush, Brooklyn, and turning the sky outside my window Creamsicle orange, I did two things to improve the air quality in my one-bedroom micro-environment: I bought a Korean air purifier on Amazon and a small forest of houseplants from my local florist.